-International students studying at UNSW require a Confirmation of Enrolment (CoE) from UNSW and a visa from the Department of Immigration and Border Protection for the length of their program.
-For most international students, this will be a student visa, a category of visa that has different subclasses depending on the program they are studying.
+International students studying at UNSW require a Confirmation of Enrolment (CoE) from UNSW and a visa from the Department of Home Affairs for the length of their program.

-Students and their dependants can find out their visa conditions, study entitlements and work entitlements online using VEVO, a free service that is available 24 hours a day, 7 days a week.
-To use VEVO go: http://www.border.gov.au/vevo
+Students and their dependants can find out their visa conditions, expiry date, study and work entitlements online using VEVO.

 Learn about your rights and responsibilities under the Education Services for Overseas Students (ESOS) Act.

 If you need to apply for a new student visa

 - Apply for a program progression check with your program authority